notanthony/ShopifyProdEngChallengeF22/README.md

 I used the default ruby framework to start off the project "rails g scaffold items name"

-For this project you will need ruby 3.1.2 and Rails 7.0.3 and you need to clone the repo and switch to the ruby3version!
+For this project you will need ruby 3.1.2 and Rails 7.0.3

 ###### Usage